Easy and delicious flautas are tortillas, filled with shredded chicken and fried, then served with a colourful and fresh assortment of toppings.

 - Quick Pickled Red Onion - easy to make with red onion, cider vinegar and sugar (details in recipe card below)

-- Mexican Crema - easy to make your own with sour cream, thinned with a bit of heavy cream or half and half (details in recipe card below)
+- Mexican Crema – you can certainly use store-bought if you have easy access, but it is easy to make your own Crema using sour cream, thinned with a bit of heavy cream or half and half (details in recipe card below)

 FAQ

-- Can I fill them with something else?
+- Can I fill the flautas with something else?
 Sure!
 The would be great with pulled pork or carnitas or Barbacoa (shredded beef)

 - Can I re-heat flautas?
 Yes.
 Again, you will sacrifice the "freshly fried" crispiness, but simply fry ahead, refrigerate, then re-heat on a baking sheet in a 350F oven until warmed through.

 - What are some other topping options?
-Fresh pico de gallo, salsa, salsa verde or roja, sour cream and avocado are good alternate (or additional) options.
+Fresh pico de gallo, salsa, salsa verde or roja, sour cream and avocado or guacamole are good alternate (or additional) options.

 Top Tip